ava-labs/hypersdk/docs/tutorials/morpheusvm/5_cli.md

 # CLI

-In the previous sections, we have gone over how to implement MorpheusVM from scratch and how we can test our implementation.
-Now that we're confident that we have a correct version of MorpheusVM, we can now utilize the HyperSDK-CLI tool to actually interact with our VM!
+In the previous section, we implemented our network scripts along with the HyperSDK-CLI.
+Now, it's time to interact with `TutorialVM`!

 In this tutorial, we'll go over the following: